International development policy

 - Free Lilliany Obando campaign with Justice for Colombia (HRMPS)

-- Sweatshop workers in Honduras with War on Want (HSE)
+- Sweatshop workers in Honduras with War on Want (Health and Safety Executive)

-- Girl child labour in Guatamala with War on Want (FSS)
+- Girl child labour in Guatamala with War on Want (Forensic Science Service)

 - Bonded labour in India with Anti Slavery International